CantFindDev/SurgE/README.md

    <img src="https://i.imgur.com/CaCziMe.png" width=50% height=50%>

 ### Configuring the Bot
 1. Return to your local project directory.
+And make sure you have Python3 installed
 2. Open cmd and type
    ```
    py -3 -m pip install python-dotenv